bmc/classutil/index.md

 - `MapToBean`, which traverses a map and convert each name/value pair into a Java Beans `get` method.
-- `ScalaObjectToBean`, which takes a Scala object, looks for methods that take no parameters and return a value, and generates an object with `get` methods for those methods.
+- `ScalaObjectToBean` looks for Scala getter and setter methods and generates a wrapper bean with traditional Java `get` and `set` methods.

 Both approaches will, by default, recursively convert objects.
 (See below for more details.)